Clash of Wings

 Clash of Wings is a 15-episode documentary television series which originally aired in 1998 on the Discovery Channel.
-The hour-long episodes were some of the initial shows of Discovery Network's 1999 launch of the Military Channel.
-Aired as a knock-off of the Clash of Wings (1994) reference book by air historian Walter J. Boyne, the programs were produced in 1998 and aired the next year appearing as some of the initial original content in the launch of the new Discovery Wings cable channel (before its name change in 2005 to the Military Channel).
-The programs were hosted and partially narrated and written Boyne, (also credited as associate producer) together with director-producer John Honey, and presented by executive producer Phillip Osborn.
+The hour-long episodes were some of the initial shows of Discovery Network's 1999 launch of the Discovery Wings and later the 2005 launch of the Military Channel.
+Based on the Clash of Wings (1994) reference book by air historian Walter J. Boyne, the programs were produced in 1998 and aired the next year appearing as some of the initial original content in the launch of the new Discovery Wings cable channel (before its name change in 2005 to the Military Channel).
+The programs were hosted and partially narrated and written by Boyne, (also credited as associate producer) together with director-producer John Honey, and presented by executive producer Phillip Osborn.
 The effort adapted his encyclopedic work of the same name.